jsk-ros-pkg/jsk_roseus/roseus_bt/sample/README.md

 Such port variables are initialized with an empty message instance and updated every time a new topic message arrives.

 To do this we add a `<Subscriber/>` node, specifying the input ports `topic_name` and `message_type` and the output ports `output_port` and `received_port`.
 The `output_port` variable is initilized with an instance of the given message type and updated every time a new message is received.
 The `received_port` variable is a boolean initialized with false and set to true at every new message.
-Optionally, `message_field` can also be assigned.

 Only proper ROS message types are supported by subscriber nodes (e.g. `std_msgs/Int64` instead of `int64`).